kinecosystem/partners-docs/docs/server_jwt_service.md

 hide_title: true
 ---

+### Disclaimer
+This service is provided as an example.
+If you use the service we recommend securing it behind a user authentication proxy.
+You should *NOT* leave this endpoint public!

-# Kin ecosystem JWT service
+# Kin Ecosystem JWT Service

 A helper tool to create/sign [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).
 Tokens are needed, in some cases, when interacting with our [marketplace server](https://github.com/kinfoundation/marketplace-server),